Need Help? Give us a call.

 Get Started With LegalZoom

-Filing your articles of organization occurs at the state level, but most counties and cities have their own business licensing and zoning requirements.
+Filing your articles of organization occurs at the state level, but most counties and cities have their own local zoning and business licensing requirements.
 Your local business licensing division will be able to give you more information about the specific requirements your business needs to meet.
 Certain industries, such as food service and child care, are more heavily regulated than others.

 Photo credit: NY.gov